jgors/pip_updater/README.md

-##Simple script to update packages installed with pip.
+##Simple package to update pip packages.

 ####You can update all packages: